The Gentileschi EffectLondon

-Portrait of George Porto-Riche, 1889
+Portrait of Georges de Porto-Riche, 1889

-She continues: 'In Dieppe, summers came and went but never varied, and that was what particularly pleased Blanche: he enjoyed the crowded beach, the jostling hordes of holidaymakers at the fish market or in the harbour.
+During the summer of 1889, Blanche painted this portrait of the French dramatist and novelist Georges de Porto-Riche in the fashionable resort town of Dieppe on the Normandy coast.
+Blanche wrote: “If and when my father could at last get away from Paris and take a couple of days holiday, as soon as his top hat and frock coat were spotted, we were awash with visitors…Alexandre Dumas in his reefer jacket, Porto-Riche, Carpeaux, Antoine Vollon…Charles Ephrussi…and sometimes Claude Monet.”
+Jane Roberts describes Blanche’s vacations in Dieppe with evocative specificity: “In Dieppe, summers came and went but never varied, and that was what particularly pleased Blanche: he enjoyed the crowded beach, the jostling hordes of holidaymakers at the fish market or in the harbour.
 Every July and August, the “chalets” at the Bas Fort Blanc were bursting at the seams with all sorts of distinguished guests.
 When there was no longer any room in the different houses, overflow guests spilled out into the swish Royal Hotel (which Sickert often painted without ever having been able to afford to stay there).
 At the other end of the scale, artist friends who didn’t have the considerable means of the Blanche family stayed in modest guesthouses and rented flats in the little seaside town.
 After an afternoon on the beach or at the races, everyone met up on the terrace of the Café des Tribunaux for a well-deserved aperitif and endless discussions.”1